jmclean-coder/code-practice/Big-O/Big-O.md

       return total
     }

-- Numbe rof operationsis eventually bounded by a multiple of n: O(n)
+- Number of operations is eventually bounded by a multiple of n: O(n)
   - as n grows, the runtime grows

 <br>